wenxpan/cat-diet-api/README.md

 ## Functionalities and benefits of an ORM (R4)

+An Object Relational Mapper (ORM) plays a crucial role in connecting object-oriented programming (OOP) with relational databases.
+It offers several key functionalities and benefits, which are particularly relevant to the Cat Diet API project:

+- Using SQLAlchemy as the ORM, the developer can interact the database using python instead of writing SQL queries directly.
+For example, writing `db.select(Cat)` in python will be converted by ORM to SQL query like `SELECT * FROM cats`.
+It helps abstracts away the complexities of SQL syntax to let developers [focus on high-level implementation](https://www.educative.io/answers/what-is-object-relational-mapping).
+- Using ORM can generate objects that map to database tables, providing an object-oriented approach to data manipulation.
+In this project, each entity (users, cats, foods etc.) corresponds to a model class, and the attributes of each class represent the fields of the tables.
+- ORM supports mapping relationships between classes/models to relationships between database tables using foreign keys.
+This feature is valuable for establishing relationships between entities in the app, such as the relationship between users and cats or between foods and ingredients.
+The ORM simplifies the management of these relationships and enables cascade behavior when performing operations on related objects.
+- SQLAlchemy provides [session management](https://docs.sqlalchemy.org/en/20/orm/session_basics.html#what-does-the-session-do), which acts as a container for maintaining conversations with the database.
+The session holds the ORM objects affected by the transaction and ensures that they are committed to the database together or not at all (using `session.commit()`).
+This is useful for maintaining consistency and integrity of the data.

 ## API endpoints (R5)

 Here is an overview of the API endpoints: